Hazingoo/Project3-CUDA-Path-Tracer/README.md

 ## Refraction

 Refraction simulates light bending at material interfaces using Snell's law and Fresnel equations, creating realistic glass and transparent materials.
-The implementation handles both entering and exiting material interfaces with proper index of refraction ratios, while Fresnel reflection increases at grazing angles to produce authentic glass appearance with energy conserving light transport.
+The implementation handles both entering and exiting material interfaces with proper index of refraction ratios, with Fresnel reflection increases at grazing angles to produce authentic glass appearance with energy conserving light transport.

 |![](img/brdf.png)|![](img/reflection.png)|